The Danger of Hidden Navigation - Is it time to lose the Hamburger? |

 Likewise with Inspire we have adopted a combined approach that has both the Hamburger Icon and big bold buttons on the real estate to direct the user to where they need to go.

+What Does This Mean For Inspire?
 Inspire’s job should be to make your website and any apps developed as simple as possible for site visitors to use.
 We need to put ourselves into your visitor’s shoes.
 If we know that certain pages are more popular than others (using Google Analytics), we need to make sure these are presented to your users.
 That said we also need to take account of when people visit your website as late night visitors are not likely to want to phone you but they will likely want to contact you.
 We definitely don’t want to hide any key content but also need to avoid information overload.
 Don’t be too clever and remember that while we all enjoy a Hamburger, sometimes, it’s not the ONLY OPTION.

-“While I acknowledge that there is a need for art, fun, and a general good time on the web, I believe that the main goal of most web projects should be to make it easy for customers to perform useful tasks.”
+I’ll leave to last word to the Godfather of Web Usability – Jakob Nielsen – “While I acknowledge that there is a need for art, fun, and a general good time on the web, I believe that the main goal of most web projects should be to make it easy for customers to perform useful tasks.” |

 Facebook, Facebook Management, Inspire Web Services, Mobile Websites, Social Media Management, Web Design